frosted123456/LIGHTGUN-STUDIO-ESP32S3-OV2640-New-quad-Pipeline-Calibration-and-RX/README.md

 > **Do step 1 first.** This folder does not contain OpenFIRE, so a fresh
 > checkout has nothing to compile until the patcher has run.
 Building first
-> fails with `UnknownBoard: Unknown board ID ...` or a wall of missing headers,
+> fails with `UnknownBoard: Unknown board ID ...` or a wall of missing header
-> neither of which points at the real cause.
-The build now stops with a plain
-> message instead, but the fix is the same: run step 1.

 **1. Get OpenFIRE and apply the overlay — one command.**